 The Agency has devoted significant resources for effective and efficient market monitoring between 2016 and 2019.
 First, to the operation to improve e.g. data quality.
-Second, to the development of the market screening tool in terms of the number of predefined alerts.
+Second, to the development of the market surveillance tool in terms of the number of predefined bespoke alerts to detect potential market abuse.
 Third, to the process of assessing of the tool's output in terms of triggered alerts.
-Fourth, to the subsequent preliminary analysis of anomalous situations, i.e. triggered alerts.
+Fourth, to the drafting of assessments and notifying the NRAs of anomalous situations.
 Lastly, to the sharing in a secure way of the results (i.e. assessed alerts) with NRAs for them to follow-up.

 In 2017, the Agency started EU-wide market surveillance of wholesale energy markets using alerts to detect market manipulation and insider trading on the basis of an agreed market surveillance strategy with NRAs.
-With this activity the Agency contributes to the trust in wholesale energy market price formation and protects EU consumers from unfair prices as a result of market manipulation and insider trading.
+With this activity, the Agency contributes to the trust in wholesale energy market price formation and protects EU consumers from unfair prices as a result of market manipulation and insider trading.
 This activity has to be carried out in close cooperation with NRAs and other authorities.
 Since 2018, NRAs have received on average 75 manually assessed triggered alerts per month that could entail breaches of REMIT for their jurisdiction, in order for them to investigate and enforce.
 In some of these alerts REMIT cases have been opened by NRAs.
 The Agency delivered on average about one preliminary initial assessments per month to NRAs.
 These assessments provide to the NRAs more context about the market behaviour of the market participant than merely the alerts.